 Double Major Criteria

 All College of Liberal Arts majors are impacted, and therefore it may not be possible to accept double majors in all programs or in every quarter.
+Students are not permitted to double major in Psychology and Child Development.

 - Develop an academic plan (XLS) showing that they can complete both majors in a timely manner, as outlined below.